Errata Policy · Corrections

 A stated fact (market size, penetration rate, competitive funding figure, regulatory rule) is contradicted by primary data that was published and accessible at the time of signing.

-A PRISM lens score was calculated incorrectly and the correct score would change the aggregate verdict (e.g., KILL to PIVOT, or PIVOT to CONDITIONAL GO).
+A Idea Validation lens score was calculated incorrectly and the correct score would change the aggregate verdict—for example, KILL to PIVOT, or PIVOT to CONDITIONAL GO.

-A named competitor, market, or reference entity was misidentified in a way that materially affects the analysis (e.g., a direct competitor was misclassified as indirect, or a market figure was from the wrong geography).
+A named competitor, market, or reference entity was misidentified in a way that materially affects the analysis—e.g. a direct competitor misclassified as indirect, or a market figure from the wrong geography.

 What doesn’t count as an error

-Disagreement with a verdict is not evidence the verdict is wrong.
+Disagreement is not evidence the verdict is wrong.
 If you believe the verdict is wrong, the refund path is available.
-The errata process is for factual errors in cited evidence, not for contested judgements.
+The errata process covers factual errors in cited evidence—not contested judgements.

 Post-publication developments (a competitor raises funding, a market shifts, regulation changes) are not errors in the original report.
-The report reflects the state of evidence at signing, not the state of the world at any future date.
+It reflects the state of evidence at signing—not the state of the world at any future date.

-If an alternative methodology (different lenses, different weighting, different source corpora) would produce a different verdict, that is not an error in our methodology.
-It is a difference in method.
+If an alternative methodology (different lenses, different weighting, different source corpora) would produce a different verdict, that is a difference in method—not an error in ours.

 If your brief omitted material information that would have changed the analysis, the correct path is to resubmit with the complete brief.
-The original verdict is not in error — it was based on what was provided.
+The original verdict was based on what was provided—it is not in error.

 How to report an error

-If you believe a published verdict or report contains an errata-eligible error, contact us by email with the following information.
+If you believe a published verdict or report contains an errata-eligible error, contact us by email with the information below.
 Reports without a specific claim, source reference, and explanation will not be actioned.

-- The specific claim or figure you believe is incorrect (quote it exactly from the report)
+- The specific claim or figure you believe is incorrect (quote it exactly)

 - The primary source that contradicts it (with URL or publication reference)